Towson University welcomes international applicants who hold or seek an F-1 or J-1 visa to study in the United States.

 TU recognizes English proficiency results for two years.
 Some academic programs require higher than the posted scores below.
 For official requirements, see Graduate Programs Complying with J-1 & F-1 Regulations.

-If you are not a native English speaker, you must demonstrate English language proficiency by one of the following options:
+If you do not hold a degree from a U.S. institution, you must demonstrate English language proficiency by one of the following options:

 |TOEFL||80 IBT with subscores of 20 (Towson code: 5404)|